eclipse-sensinact/org.eclipse.sensinact.gateway/docs/southbound/device-factory/tuto-parser.md

   "topics": [ "custom/sensors/update" ]
 }
 ```
+For this example, we will use the [HiveMQ public MQTT broker](https://www.mqtt-dashboard.com/).

 Then we configure the MQTT device factory and tell it to use our parser by a configuration with PID `sensinact.mqtt.device.factory`:
 ```json